-Imagine the ELEVATED impact or individuals who are more likely to prosper in the workforce as a result of stronger educational credentials.
+Imagine the ELEVATED impact on individuals who are more likely to prosper in the workforce as a result of stronger educational credentials.
 As educational institutions in Southwest Florida collaborate together, the number of degrees and credentials will increase, hopefully to at least 55 percent in our community by 2025.

-Dr. Eileen DeLuca, Ph.D. is Provosi and Vice President for Academic Affairs at Florida SouthWestern State College and a FutureMaker.
+Dr. Eileen DeLuca, Ph.D. is provost and vice president for Academic Affairs at Florida SouthWestern State College and a FutureMaker.

-Dr. Michele Yovanovich, Ed.D. is Vice Provost for Student Affairs at Florida SouthWestern State College and a FutureMaker.
+Dr. Michele Yovanovich, Ed.D. is vice provost for Student Affairs at Florida SouthWestern State College and a FutureMaker